melanger/django-arcgis-address/README.md

 ## Forms

 Included is a form field for simplifying address entry.
-A Google maps auto-complete is performed in the browser and passed to the view.
+[ArcGIS autosuggest](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/autosuggest/) is performed in the browser and passed to the view.
 If the lookup fails the raw entered value is used.

 ## Partial Example